nealjoos/cybersecurity-advanced-lab/lessons/7-backups/lab-notes.md

 10. Restore the original files using the first backup on the database server (without the test.txt file) to the same place on web so it seems like nothing has happened. --strip-elements may come in handy here as borg uses absolute paths inside backups.
 You should see a similar output after restoring the backup:

         borg extract /path/to/repo::my-files

+11. Automate the backups and set an appropriate retention policy.
+Look at the documentation to have a starting point.
+What is the retention policy here?
+Have you ever heard of the Grandfather-Father-Son policy?
+The automation should create a backup every 5 minutes.
+There are various ways to do this, but we prefer a systemd timer to execute the script on the time intervals.

+        Retention policy is the policy that defines how long the backups should be kept.
+The Grandfather-Father-Son policy is a backup rotation scheme that keeps daily, weekly, and monthly backups.

+    -   What does the borg compact command do?

+                The `borg compact` command removes the segments of the repository that are no longer needed.
+It rewrites the repository to remove the segments that are no longer referenced by any archive.

+-   There is a tool that has been built on top of borg called borgmatic.
+What does it do?
+Could it be useful to you?
+Why (not)?

+        Borgmatic is a wrapper script for BorgBackup that simplifies the configuration and management of backups.
+It automates the backup process and provides a simple configuration file to define the backup settings.
+It could be useful to automate the backup process and manage the backup settings.